slamas559/pygame_level_editor_and_play/README.md

 - python main.py

 ### NOTE:

-the only **enemy** in this game **enemy.png** image in the list of assets you can change it if you dont like or keep it only if you name it enemy will it work has an enemy, you may wok your way around to add more enemy, different knid that is up to you feel free to work around it.
+the only **enemy** in this game is the **enemy.png** image in the list of assets you can change it if you dont like or keep it. only if you name it enemy will it work has an enemy, you may work your way around to add more enemy, different knid that is up to you feel free to work around it.
 ---
 and also there is presaved level in the level_data.json but when you create a new